FRC1257/robotics-training/docs/frc/1-Basics/1a-Setup.md

 ### Committing and Pushing Changes

 After you make a change on your local version of the code in something like Visual Studio Code, make sure you **save** the file.
 If you see any white circles next to any of the tabs in VS Code, this means that the file is **not** saved.
 After making sure everything you want is saved, go back to GitHub Desktop.
 On the left, you should see any changed files appear.
-Make sure all of the file you want to commit are checked off, and then go to the bottom left, where you will see a box to enter your commit information.
+Make sure all of the files you want to commit are checked off, and then go to the bottom left, where you will see a box to enter your commit information.
 Essentially, you can package all of your changes into something known as a `commit`, which can contain a message describing what changes that commit did.
 For instance, some commit messages could be something like, "Adds Elevator Subsystem".

 Once you commit your changes, you then need to `push` that commit to the online version of your repository.
 To do this, go to `Repository > Push`.
 After this, go back to the GitHub website in your browser and you should see the changes (you might need to refresh).